guisaliba/guisaliba/README.md

 <samp>
-  1. Learn it because you like it, you find it interesting or maybe you find it useful; <br>
+  1. Learn it because you like it, you find it interesting or maybe you find it useful;
+  2. It doesn't matter what you're going to build and how you're doing it.
+Just get started; <br>
   2. Keep learning; <br>
   3. Try not to overwhelm yourself; <br>
   4. Don't compare yourself; <br>
   5. Practice, practice and practice; <br>
   6. Do side projects; <br>
-  6. It doesn't matter what you're going to build and how you're doing it.
-Just get started.
+  7. Be underrated.
 </samp>

 <br>